 'Missing plugins' error when a transformation or job is opened

 If you try to open a transformation or job that contains a step or entry not installed in your copy of the PDI client, the following error message appears:

 To resolve this issue, either add the step or entry in the PDI client or find it in the marketplace and install it.
-See the Install a Plugin with the Marketplace article for details.
+See the Use the Pentaho Marketplace to manage plugins article for details.

 Have an administrative user check to see if your role has been granted the Execute permission.

 Regardless of whether a step is hidden or displayed in the canvas, it is listed in the Steps folder under your transformation in the View tab of the Data Integration perspective.
 To redisplay the hidden step on the canvas, drag it from the Steps folder in the View tab to the canvas.

 If you have issues with database connection in PDI, check to see if any the following conditions apply to your situation.

 You can add or replace database driver files in the lib directory located under: ...\design-tools\data-integration